 The manufacturing sector is one of the biggest drivers of the Canadian economy, and it is changing rapidly, becoming more complex and is employing evolving high-tech solutions.
 To compete on a global scale, Canadian industry needs engineers who are trained and prepared to meet these demands of this fast-paced, dynamic and growing sector.

-Students in the Manufacturing program will gain broad exposure to foundational engineering disciplines, and training across a range of major manufacturing processes and platforms, and instruction in production management and modern manufacturing practices, including newly emerging practices in digital modelling, virtual machining, additive manufacturing and composites.
+Students in the Manufacturing Engineering program will take courses in mechanical and materials engineering, electrical and computer engineering, and specifically designed manufacturing engineering courses, including manufacturing processes, production systems management, and industrial automation.
+They will receive training across a range of major manufacturing processes and platforms, and instruction in production management and modern manufacturing practices, including newly emerging practices in digital modeling, virtual machining, additive manufacturing and composites.

 - Design, operate and optimize advanced manufacturing environments